aka: Internet Backlash

 - Many gamers cried out in rage when it was revealed that DRM would be included on copies of Spore.
 The anger was so great at EA that negative buzz was widely proliferated, leading to more than 2,000 1-star reviews on Amazon... six months before the game was even released.
 Most of these reviewers admitted that they had never played the game before, but according to them, the DRM system (based on systems that made problems before, and bringing with it restrictive activation requirements) automatically knocked the game down to 1-star, whether or not they would ever go on to play it.
 The game ended up being the most pirated game of 2008, and resulted in EA being hit with two lawsuits from irate users.
 However, it did force EA to lighten up on DRM for their following titles.
 That is until 2013's SimCity as detailed below.

 - The 2013 SimCity got off to a, at best, rocky launch due to the game's online requirements.
 EA and Maxis representatives repeatedly claimed that this was due to most of the gameplay being handled by the cloud computing.
 Hackers quickly found out that these claims were false as they were able to run the game offline perfectly and found the servers only handled the actual multiplayer side.
-EA and Maxis's PR-speak heavy responses have done nothing to subside the rage, especially their refusal to add a true offline mode.
-An offline mod is already in the works.
+EA and Maxis's PR-speak heavy responses did nothing to subside the rage.
+As of 2014, an official offline mode has been announced, but this wound up being too little too late as, online requirements aside, most players just plain didn't like the game very much.
+John Riccitiello stepped down after the debacle.

 - Capcom has been the victims of a lot of this lately for several poor, some would say suicidal business decisions.